 Part 1: Modeling

 This video explains the best method to create a 3d floor plan from a CAD file (dxf format).
+Specifically, the video provides a detailed walkthrough of the steps involved in importing the CAD file into Blender and using it as a reference to create a 3D model.

 00:45 Easiest way to create walls in blender.